Menu

 }

-• Database operations in Server Actions
+• Database operations within Server Actions

-• API handling in Route Handlers
+• API request processing in Route Handlers

 Step 4: Set Up Middleware Authentication